 Below is a comprehensive directory of suboxone doctors in Margaret, Texas.
 Read more about Margaret suboxone treatment or click here to browse your local subxone doctors.

-If you can't find a suboxone doctor close to you at the time you're looking for, we recommend checking out nearby towns including: Crowell, Thalia, Medicine Mound, and Foard City.
-Click here for Margaret rehab centers.
+If you can't find a suboxone doctor close to you at the time you're looking for, we recommend checking out nearby towns including: Crowell, Thalia, Medicine Mound and Foard City.
+Clck here for Margaret rehab centers.

 About Margaret, TX Suboxone Doctors

-Suboxone is a medication that is used to help treat individuals in Margaret, TX who are struggling with addiction to opiates, whether pharmaceutical, illicitly-made, natural, or synthetic opiates.
-Suboxone is a combination of buprenorphine and naloxone.
-This medically assisted treatment (MAT) option is only available through Suboxone doctors in Margaret, TX who are specially qualified to prescribe Suboxone to those seeking opioid addiction treatment.
-To prevent abuse, Suboxone doctors may set forth a rule that patients come and take their dose at their office at the beginning.
+Suboxone is a medication that is used to help treat those in Margaret, TX who are struggling with addiction to opiates, whether pharmaceutical, illicitly-made, natural, or synthetic opiates.
+Suboxone is a combination of buprenorphine – a partial opioid agonist that relieves withdrawal symptoms and cravings without producing the same high – and naloxone – an opioid agonist that causes withdrawal symptoms if Suboxone is injected directly into the bloodstream.
+This medically assisted treatment (MAT) option is only available through a doctor licensed to prescribe Subxone in Margaret, TX who have completed addiction requirements to prescribe Suboxone to individuals addicted to opioids and are seeking help.
+To avoid abuse, Suboxone doctors may ask that patients visit their office to take their doses at the beginning.

-Methadone was previously the most frequently used drug used for the treatment of opioid addictions, with the caveat that it could only be distributed by a methadone clinic.
-This limited access to medically managed treatment for opiate addiction.
-The Drug Addiction Treatment Act of 2000 made it possible for individual physicians to be able to apply for a waiver, allowing them to prescribe Suboxone. to note that there are still many rules and regulations these doctors must follow that limit treatment, including limits to the number of patients they are able to treat for opioid addiction.
+Methadone was previously the most widely accepted medication used for the treatment of opioid addictions, with the caveat that it could only be prescribed via a clinic licensed for methadone treatment.
+These limitations made it difficult to access MAT for opioid addicts.
+The Drug Addiction Treatment Act of 2000 made it possible for individual practitioners to be able to apply for a waiver, allowing them to prescribe Suboxone. to note that there are still strict regulations these doctors must follow that limit treatment, including limits to how many patients they are able to treat for opioid addiction.

 Dr. Rhonda Anderson MD